Finite mathematics as the most general (fundamental) mathematics: The main goal of this paper

-As explained below, a consequence of this {\bf Statement} is that, {\it for describing nature at the most fundamental level, the concepts of infinitesimals, limits, continuity etc. are not needed; they are needed only for describing nature approximately}.
+As explained below, this {\bf Statement} implies that any result of SM can be obtained in FM with some choice of $p$, and, on the other hand, SM cannot reproduce those results of FM where it is important that $p$ is finite and not infinitely large.
+As explained below, a consequence of this {\bf Statement} is that FM is more general (fundamental) than SM because SM is obtained from FM in the case when all operations modulo a number are discarded.
+Also, as discussed in \cite{book,arxiv,lev3} and this paper, a consequence of this {\bf Statement} is that, {\it for describing nature at the most fundamental level, the concepts of infinitesimals, infinitely large, limits, continuity etc. are not needed; they are needed only for describing nature approximately}.